 I didn’t always get it right.
 When I did though, the results in what I earned that day were quite noticeable.
 Eating well resulted in being able to be alert longer and driving more with the right focus to get the money I needed.
 It definitely made me more efficient.
 When I got it wrong, I would spend an hour napping in a parking lot with my feet kicked out the window.

 2. Go For A Walk On Your Breaks

-I think most of us take breaks in between driving.
+I think after most of us become an Uber driver, we take breaks in between driving.
 Most of those breaks tend to be focused on kicking the seat back and staring at our phones while still sitting in the car.
 Which isn’t really so much a “break” from driving as much as it is just doing the same thing in a different position.
 My best breaks though were when I would park the car and take a walk around my city.
 This actually did 2 important things for me at the same time:

 - It allowed me to get away from my car, stretch out my legs, and take my eyeballs off my phone screen.

 - I used it to scout for parking/stakeout locations around busy bar areas in advance of the 2AM surge.